NazarElsayed/CHDR/README.md

 ## Contributing

 If you encounter any issues or have suggestions for improvements, feel free to post them in the project's issue tracker.
 Your feedback helps us make CHDR better.
-At this time, please note that derivative works or modifications to the library are not permitted under the current license agreement.
-Refer to the [license](#license) section for more information.
+At this time, please note that derivative works or modifications to the library are not permitted under the current licence agreement.
+Refer to the [licence](#licence) section for more information.

-## License
+## Licence

 **[Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en)**

-CHDR is currently licensed under **[CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en)**.
-Please refer to the license documentation for exact details.
+CHDR is currently licenced under **[CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en)**.
+Please refer to the licence documentation for exact details.
 For permission regarding use in commercial or derivative works, please contact the developers.

 ## References